 How to Check Your Credit Card Available Credit

 Knowing your credit card's available credit before you make a purchase will help you stay within your credit limit.
 You can avoid any over-limit fee charged by your credit card issuer by staying aware of your balance and available credit.
 And, if you're concerned about building or maintaining a good credit score, knowing your available credit is key to managing your credit utilization.
-Here are three ways to check the available credit on your credit card before making a purchase that could put you over your credit limit.
+Here are three ways you can easily check the available credit on your credit card before making a purchase that could put you over your credit limit.

 1. Your Billing Statement

 A recent copy of your billing statement will include your your credit limit, current credit card balance, and your available credit.
 If you’ve made any payments or purchases since your last billing statement was mailed, the available credit on your statement won't be current.
 It could be higher or lower depending on the transactions you've made to your account.
 Fortunately, there are two more ways to check your most recent available credit.

 2. Your Online Account

 If have online access to your credit card account, you can log on to check your available credit.
-Creating one only takes a few minutes if you haven't already signed up.
-Your online account will typically more current than your paper billing statement.
-Even so, transactions you've made within the past day may not reflect in the available balance shown on your credit card statement.
+Creating an account only takes a few minutes if you haven't already signed up.
+The information on your online account will be more current than your mailed billing statement.
+Note that transactions you've made within the past day may not reflect in the available balance shown on your credit card statement.
 Or, they may show as pending transactions that haven't cleared your account yet.

 3. Customer Service Line